natgo/wt-wiki-scraper/wikitext-transpiled/ground/KV-IB%20(Germany).md

 '''Pros:'''

-* Has extra 25 mm armour on the hull front and sides, and 30 mm on the turret sides
+* Amazing protection and survivability thanks to the add-on armour all around it
 * Features a unique Finnish camouflage
-* Good reload time
+* Good reload time of around 7 seconds
-* Very good brawler
-* Very good at absorbing damage
 * Gun does a lot of damage upon penetration
-* Very good top armour
-* Crew of five
-* Bouncy turret cheeks
+* Thick roof armour (30-40 mm) effectively protects it against strafing planes
-* Located on the German lineup, you wont face dangerous guns like the KwK 40 in RB or SB.
+* Located on the German lineup, wont face dangerous guns like the KwK 40 in RB or SB.

 '''Cons:'''

-* Some of the spots are not covered by the additional armour
-* Gun is basically the same as the L-11 cannon, therefore it's weak compared to other guns
-* Slow repair times
+* Gun has weak penetration, even medium tanks (e.g. [[T-34 (Family)|T-34]]) require you to target weakspots
+* Sluggish mobility: bleeds lots of speed when turning, below-average acceleration, and slow reverse speed
-* No access to APCR shells
+* No access to APCR shells, heavy tanks like the [[Churchill I]] can be tough to destroy
-* Driver's port can easily be penetrated
-* Sluggish turn when not in motion, and turning while in motion will make the KV-1B lose a lot of speed
-* Does not like obstacle and hills
-* Reverse speed is below average
+* Still has weakspots: driver's port (75 mm) and the frontmost area of the hull sides (75 mm)
-* Finnish KV-1B looks like a Soviet KV-1 so you may be mistakenly team killed often in SB, however regularly updating teammates using the request location feature can negate this somewhat
+* Appears like a Soviet KV-1 so you may be mistakenly team killed in SB

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->